 The admission policies and procedures along with the requirements are properly documented and made publicly available.
 The experts determine the admission procedures and requirements to be appropriate, as they correspond to the standards of the study program.
-With regard to student allocation and track selection, the experts note that around 80 % of applicants prefer the hematology track, while only about half of them can be admitted based on merit.
-The selection process appears appropriate, yet the criteria for balancing applicant demand across tracks should be communicated more clearly to ensure transparency and fairness.

 The experts draw attention to the relatively high number of exams to be passed during both of the study programs.
-The University states that the system of mid-term and final exams is determined by the government.
+The University states that the system of midterm and final exams is determined by the government.
 In order to prepare students for the level of difficulty and volume of exams, the type as well as the time of the different examinations is defined and communicated to the students transparently through the course specification at the beginning of each course.
 The experts confirm that the University takes good measures to guarantee the feasibility of the study programs despite the high workload.
 The organization of the education process ensures the successful implementation of the study programs.
 The experts appreciate the fact that students with disabilities or chronic illness are offered compensatory measures when writing exams, such as extra time or writing the exam in another room.